 Yes, you read that right!
-We’ve flown to New Orleans, Florida, Ireland, and Texas and paid only a few dollars in taxes.
-And that’s only the tip of the iceberg, we’ve also saved thousands on flights to Australia & Canada.
-I’m hoping that by the end of this article you, too, will understand how to use credit card points to get free flights.
+We’ve flown to New Orleans, Florida x3, Ireland, London, Canada, and Texas and paid only a few dollars in taxes.
+And that’s only the tip of the iceberg, we’ve also saved thousands on flights to Australia, too!
+By the end of this article you, too, will understand how to use credit card points to get free flights.

-If you’re wanting to dip your toes in the game, there are few things you need to consider.
+If you want to dip your toes in the game, there are a few things you need to consider.

 Tips for travel hacking with credit card points

-Do NOT get application happy and start applying for every card, thinking you’re going to get a free trip to here, there and everywhere.
+While you may be eager to travel as soon as possible, do NOT get application happy and start applying for every card, thinking you’re going to get a free trip here, there, and everywhere.
 Write down some travel goals.
 Do you want to take the kids to Disney in the next year?
 Maybe you work on accruing points with an airline that flies to Orlando.
 Maybe you’re set on exploring Europe’s small cities?
 You’ll need to do some searching on the web for the typical cost (in miles) of those flights and multiply it by the number of family members you have.

 Keep track of what you are spending so you don’t miss out!
 But also, don’t charge more than you can afford!
 I hesitate to even recommend credit card hacking because I know that not everyone has self-control.
-If you’re struggling to pay your bills, or drowning under the weight of student loans, you need to get your financial house in order before starting this hobby.
+If you’re struggling to pay your bills, drowning under the weight of student loans, or already have credit card debt, you need to get your financial house in order before starting this hobby.